AtifGit25/system-health-check/README.md

 # system-health-check
-A menu-driven script for monitoring system health
+A menu-driven python script for monitoring system health